 Your Blogging Blend

-The best way to come up with your blend is to start off by analysing the blogs you admire and enjoy.
+The best way to come up with your blend is to start off by analyzing the blogs you admire and enjoy.

 Pick three to five blogs and note down their main topics and type of content.
 Come up with some adjectives to describe each blog.